Henry III of France: Wars of Religion

 In November 1567, upon the death of Anne de Montmorency, Henry assumed the role of Lieutenant-General of France, placing him in nominal control of France's military.
 Henry served as a leader of the royal army, taking part in the victories over the Huguenots at the Battle of Jarnac (March 1569) and at the Battle of Moncontour (October 1569).
-At this time he was a rallying point for the ultra-Catholics at court, who saw him as an opposition figure to the tolerant line being taken by the King, with Charles, Cardinal of Lorraine guiding his council.
-Lorraine offered him 200,000 Francs of Church revenue to become a protector of Catholicism, and tried to arrange his marriage to Mary, Queen of Scots; however neither project took off.
+At this time, he was a rallying point for the ultra-Catholics at court, who saw him as an opposition figure to the tolerant line being taken by the King, with Charles, Cardinal of Lorraine guiding his council.
+Lorraine offered him 200,000 Francs of Church revenue to become a protector of Catholicism, and tried to arrange his marriage to Mary, Queen of Scots; however, neither project took off.

 While still Duke of Anjou, he helped plot the St. Bartholomew's Day Massacre of 1572.
-Though Henry did not participate directly, historian Thierry Wanegffelen sees him as the royal most responsible for the massacre, which involved the targeted killing of many Huguenot leaders.
+Though Henry did not participate directly, historian Thierry Wanegffelen sees him as the most royal responsible for the massacre, which involved the targeted killing of many Huguenot leaders.
 Henry III's reign as King of France, like those of his elder brothers Francis and Charles, would see France in constant turmoil over religion.

 Henry continued to take an active role in the Wars of Religion, and in 1572/1573 led the siege of La Rochelle, a massive military assault on the Huguenot-held city.
 At the end of May 1573, Henry learned that the Polish szlachta had elected him King of Poland (a country with a large Protestant minority at the time) and political considerations forced him to negotiate an end to the siege.
 Negotiators reached an agreement on 24 June 1573, and Catholic troops ended the siege on 6 July 1573.